maria-shaikh/Predicting-Customer-Oil-Consumption/README.md

 •	**NumberPeople**: The number of people residing in the home of each of the 40 customers.

-Use R to conduct the different statistical Analysis.
+The project uses R to conduct the different statistical Analysis.